I talked in a previous post about the first thing we want to know when you are calling 911 – WHERE ARE YOU?

 We think of it as an upside down triangle; the most important info at the top, then tapering down to the details – “painting the picture,” if you will.

 So, to repeat – don’t blather, and ramble.
 I know it’s difficult, but resist the urge to get every piece of information out there all at once.
-The best thing you can do when you are calling 911 is listen carefully to the questions that you are asked, and try to answer them calmly and quickly.
-That saves time for both of us, and gets help to you that much more quickly.
+The best thing you can do when you are calling 911 is listen carefully to the questions you are asked, and try to answer them calmly and quickly.
+That saves time for both of us, and gets help to you much more quickly.
 And that’s a goal that both of us can agree on. 🙂